Royal Rumble (1995): Event

 Prior to the live pay-per-view broadcast, Buck Quartermaine defeated The Brooklyn Brawler in a dark match.

 In the first televised match, Razor Ramon defended his WWF Intercontinental Championship against Jeff Jarrett, who was accompanied by The Roadie.
 Ramon used his strength to dominate the opening of the match.
-Jarrett gained the momentum with a series of dropkicks and then choked Ramon with a sleeper hold.
+Jarrett gained momentum with a series of dropkicks and then choked Ramon with a sleeper hold.
 Ramon ran at Jarrett but was thrown over the top rope.
 He hit his knee when he landed, and The Roadie then hit Ramon from behind in the knee.
 Ramon was unable to return to the ring, so Jarrett was awarded the match via countout.
 Because the championship cannot change hands on a countout, Jarrett challenged Ramon to continue the match.
 Ramon agreed and nearly pinned Jarrett twice.
 Jarrett applied the figure four leglock to apply pressure to Ramon's injured knee.
 Ramon escaped the hold and attempted to perform the Razor's Edge.
 He collapsed under Jarrett's weight, however, and Jarrett pinned him to win the title.

 The Undertaker faced Irwin R. Schyster in the next match.
 The Undertaker gained the advantage at the beginning and held it until Ted DiBiase called his druids to the ring.
 When The Undertaker attempted to attack Schyster from the top rope, the druids shook the ropes and caused him to fall.
 Schyster performed a clothesline to knock The Undertaker out of the ring, where he and the druids attacked The Undertaker.
 When the match returned to the ring, Schyster was in control.
 Both men got knocked down, however, and a druid snuck into the ring and rolled Schyster on top of The Undertaker for a pinfall attempt.
 The Undertaker kicked out and attempted to perform the Tombstone Piledriver.
 A druid interfered to prevent the move, but The Undertaker performed a chokeslam on Schyster to gain the pinfall victory.
 After the match, Ted DiBiase called out Corporation member King Kong Bundy to help Schyster attack The Undertaker and steal the urn, which was said to be the source of The Undertaker's power.